Mute-OS/Mute-OS/README.md

 - 👋 Hi, I’m @Mute-OS
 - 👀 I’m interested in Linux Operating systems
-- 🌱 I’m currently learning Linux operating sytem
+- 🌱 I’m currently learning Linux operating system
 - 💞️ I’m looking to collaborate on Opensuse<3
 - 📫 How to reach me This is not possible right now because I am too young.
 - 😄 Pronouns: ...